usnistgov/ARIAC/docs/competition/scoring.rst

     0, &\text{otherwise} \\
     \end{cases}

-  * Penalty score for having more parts than required:
+Penalty
+,,,,,,,,,,,,,

+A penalty is only applied if more parts are on the tray than needed.

   .. math::

     \texttt{pn}_{ep} = \begin{cases}